joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/08/23/sports/ap-car-indy-500.html?searchResultPosition=4

 **304th-Ranked Popov Wins Women's British Open for 1st Major**\
-`Sophia Popov became the first female golfer from Germany to capture a major title when she won the Women’s British Open by two strokes at Royal Troon on Sunday. `\
+`The first professional victory of Sophia Popov’s career came at a major championship on Sunday when the 304th-ranked German won the Women’s British Open at Royal Troon.`\
 https://nytimes.com/aponline/2020/08/23/sports/golf/ap-glf-womens-british-open.html?searchResultPosition=5

 **After Another Week of Setbacks, Trump Looks to Change the Story Line**\